SuNaden/statsd-opentsdb-request/README.md

   ".*Exception_i_3" : "exception_type"
 }
 ```
-So the `tags` above would match ANYTHING at the index 1 and save it under the tag `endpoint`.
-Next, we match anything what matches regex `.*Exception` AND is indexed at 3.
+So the `tags` above would match *anything* at the index 1 and save it under the tag `endpoint`.
+Next, we match anything what matches regex `.*Exception` and is indexed at 3.
 For example both of the rules would match a metric name
 ```
 test.backend.this.InvalidException
 ```